Please do not attend parkrun if you display any COVID-19 symptoms

 Future volunteer rosterYou can see an event's future volunteer roster via their specific future roster page.
 To get in touch with the event directly, just send an email to email@example.com

-First, and most importantly, we never ask anybody to do anything they're not comfortable with.
+What would I do at the Event?First, and most importantly, we never ask anybody to do anything they're not comfortable with.
 If you don't want a particular task, please let us know and we will happily give you an alternative job.
 Nevertheless, none of our tasks are too stressful.
-You could be organising the finish funnel, operating the timer, or scanning the runners' barcodes with our simple barcode readers; we try to start people out on a general marshalling type job, so they get a feel for how we operate.
+You could be organising the finish funnel, operating the timer, or scanning the runners' barcodes using the simple Virtual Volunteer app; we try to start people out on a general marshalling type job, so they get a feel for how we operate.
 But if you really want to do something in particular, please let us know and we'll see what we can do.

 Remember as a volunteer you are the eyes and ears of parkrun.
-If you have any concerns that arise at a parkrun event, whether involving children or adults, you should discuss those concerns with the Event Director on the day, as soon as possible thereafter or email Head Office at firstname.lastname@example.org.
+If you have any concerns that arise at a parkrun event, whether involving children or adults, you should discuss those concerns with the Run Director on the day, as soon as possible thereafter or email Head Office at firstname.lastname@example.org.

 Many thanks to this week's heroes

 The core teamBushy parkrun happens largely because of our fantastic volunteers, who are almost all regular runners like you.
 The weekly team of volunteers are led by a small group of parkrun enthusiasts who form what we call the 'core team': They make sure the event is setup and packed away each week, the results published, the tokens resorted, event reports written and so much more.